mumble-it/vue3-polaris/README.md

 ## Features

-- Easy customization with a smaller build size with **Tailwind CSS**.
 - **Flexibility**: Adapt UI elements to your needs.
 - **Tree-Shakeable**: Optimize bundle size for better performance.
 - Updated to the last **New Polaris UI**.